 Every year in America, more than 100 law enforcement officers are killed in the line-of-duty.
 We believe the best way to honor these heroes is to acknowledge their sacrifice long after the final salute has been given, and to take care of their families.
 By running from Rhode Island to Washington DC, we are afforded a highly visible opportunity to accomplish our goal.

 In 2001, a group of determined police officers, led by Det Ron Tetreau (Ret.) and Det Tony Wood (Ret.) came up with a unique idea to support the families of fallen officers--to walk approximately 450 miles from Rhode Island to Washington DC.
 They called the mission simply, "Copswalk," and set out toward the hallowed grounds of the National Law Enforcement Officer's Memorial.
-Sixteen years later, Copswalk is still moving...
+Now in our 21st year, Copswalk is still on the move...

-The Woonsocket Police Copswalk has donated well over $160,000 to the Concerns of Police Survivors, making it one of the highest single-agency donors to the Concerns of Police Survivors in the country.
+The Woonsocket Police Copswalk has donated well over $250,000 to the Concerns of Police Survivors, making it one of the highest single-agency donors to the Concerns of Police Survivors in the country.
 Starting in 2015, Copswalk directed its attention to our own local New England Chapter of C.O.P.S..
-In 2017, Copswalk presented a donation to NECOPS in the amount of $35,000!
+Despite not running in 2020 because of COVID, Copswalk was able to hold a golf tournament and presented a donation to NECOPS in the amount of $34,000!